Homemade Dish Soap Recipes

 Hint: If the castile soap you are using is concentrated make sure to follow the instructions for proper dilution before placing it in the squirt bottle.
 In addition, if you purchase a castile soap that already has an essential oil fragrance, do not add additional essential oils.

-Hint: If you purchase Dr. Bronner's Baby Mild Castile soap (see above), it is scent free, and you can add whatever scent blend you choose to it.
+Hint: If you purchase Dr. Bronner's has a scent free version and you can add whatever scent blend you choose to it.

 Next, add approximately 1 drop of essential oil, of your choice, for each ounce of castile soap you have in the squirt bottle.